 WHAT TO SEE

-The US National Arboretum is a research institution, public garden and green oasis of 446-acres that sits on the shores of the Anacostia River in Washington, DC.
-Annually, over 650,000 visitors enjoy connecting with nature, plants and science.
+The U.S. National Arboretum is a research institution, public garden, and green oasis of 451-acres that sits on the shores of the Anacostia River in Washington, DC.
+Annually, over 650,000 visitors enjoy connecting with nature, plants, and science.
 Its science has resulted in important plant introductions resistant to disease and pests that benefit our nation’s plant nursery landscape.

 Arboretum Collections

-In addition to the collections described below, the Arboretum contains striking collections of boxwoods, daffodils, daylilies, dogwoods, hollies, lilacs, magnolias and maples.
-Its Grass Roots exhibits explore the science behind turfgrass.
+In addition to the collections described below, the Arboretum contains striking collections of boxwoods, daffodils, daylilies, dogwoods, hollies, lilacs, magnolias, and maples.

 Introduction Garden